Can you identify one common element that can:

 “Corporate culture / organisational culture / company culture – the values, beliefs, and behaviors practiced in an organisation.
 Formed over time because they are rewarded or punished (e.g. by formal or informal rules, rituals, and behaviours).”
 [1]

-I like this definition – it’s simple, practical and helps to focus on the key aspects of this very complex phenomena.
+I like this definition.
+It’s simple, practical, and helps to focus on the key aspects of this very complex phenomenon.
 The culture starts to be created immediately when people start to work together.
 The culture is always dynamic, and it changes day by day, just as the people who contribute to it are changing.

 It shapes and changes with the passage of time because all its manifestations are rewarded and punished (by formal and informal rules, rituals, management reactions and colleagues etc.).
 Interestingly, and surprisingly a company culture is also shaped through a lack of reaction as well.
+What you tolerate also teaches people what is acceptable.
 Each company has its own unique culture.
+It includes shared values, norms, and the unwritten rules people follow when nobody is watching.

 Have you heard the saying - “Culture eats strategy for breakfast”?

-Your company culture effectively determines what you can do with your business.
-Culture influences whether you will be able to implement e.g. a new more profitable business model.
-Have you heard the saying that culture eats strategy for breakfast?
+Your company culture effectively determines what you can do with your business, because it shapes decision-making patterns and everyday behaviours.
+Culture influences whether you will be able to implement, for example, a new more profitable business model.
+It’s a cliché for a reason.

 This is a hot question, and I am very aware that many of you will have a strong opinion here.
 Let me share what I stand for: I think this question should be answered with yes and no at the same time.

-Yes – we can, we can design elements of culture, we can promote value and behaviours, we can be very aware in rewarding desired behavior and punishing undesirable behaviour (through management, communication and policy and procedures), we can support people who develop the desirable elements of culture
+Yes: we can design elements of culture.
+We can promote shared values and behaviours.
+We can be very aware in rewarding desired behaviour and challenging undesirable behaviour (through leadership, communication, policies and procedures), especially through role modelling.
+We can support people who develop the desirable elements of culture.

 To add to all of this, culture is also shaped by our omission (and our omissions are often a result of lack of awareness).

 Personally I really like the metaphor of the garden.
 Let’s imagine you are a gardener.
-You can design a landscape, you can plant the seeds of plants you like and you can look after your garden – but the garden is dynamic – it changes every day.
-Even if you act for good, for example, while watering the garden, you are never can be 100% sure if you have provided the plants with the right amount of water (or maybe they are just beginning to have too much water and the roots have started to decay.
-Also, the end result is affected by weather, pests, plant’s diseases and many more.
-The garden is constantly subject to the laws of nature, if you will leave an aspect of your garden without the attention, nature will immediately demand it’s rights and the garden will change.
+You can design a landscape, you can plant the seeds of plants you like and you can look after your garden, but the garden is dynamic.
+It changes every day.
+Even if you act for good, for example while watering the garden, you can never be 100% sure if you have provided the plants with the right amount of water (or maybe they are just beginning to have too much water and the roots have started to decay).
+Also, the end result is affected by weather, pests, plant diseases and many more.
+The garden is constantly subject to the laws of nature.
+If you leave an aspect of your garden without attention, nature will immediately demand its rights and the garden will change.
+It’s closer to daily gardening than installing a policy.

-Writing in the previous paragraphs about “good” cultures, I used the term healthy / unhealthy (desirable / undesirable) culture, which I had not previously defined.
-Let’s try to ask ourselves whether there is any “good” universal culture, which can be introduced and always improves the company’s situation?
+Writing in the previous paragraphs about “good” cultures, I used the term healthy and unhealthy (desirable and undesirable) culture, which I had not previously defined.
+Let’s try to ask ourselves whether there is any “good” universal culture, which can be introduced and always improves the company’s situation.

 The answer in my opinion is, unfortunately, that this is not possible.
-Every company on the path to greatness must find its own recipe for an organizational culture that will help it achieve success and allow people in a company to thrive (and I describe such a culture as healthy / desirable).
+Every company on the path to greatness must find its own recipe for an organisational culture that will help it achieve success and allow people in a company to thrive (and I describe such a culture as healthy and desirable).

 Each company is different and has (needs) its own culture.
 Let’s consider whether transferring Amazon’s culture to Apple would help Apple or rather cause a catastrophe?
 And yet Amazon’s culture allowed the company to achieve the position it has achieved.